burdiuz/js-event-dispatcher/README.md

 * `dispatchEvent(eventType:String, data:Object=null):void` -- Dispatch event of `eventType` and pass `data`.
 Will create object of built-in class Event and pass it as first argument  to listeners.
 * `dispatchEvent(event:Object):void` -- Event object that should be fired, can be any object.
 Only requirement -- it must contain field `type` with event type.

+EventDispatcher constructor accepts optional argument `eventPreprocessor(event:Object):Object`, function that receive event object as argument and should return same or new/changed event object that will be passed to event listeners.

 ### Event
 Built-in class to represent dispatched event.